wbcbz7/sndlib-watcom/README.md

 implemented by reprogramming IRQ0 at sample rate, then installing custom bi-modal (separate real and protected mode) handler to push raw PCM samples to sound device at the sample rate.

 - pros: no ISA DMA/bus mastering mess, available on almost every PC (even modern one)
-- cons: questionable sound quality (IRQ0 jitter, low bit depth, generally mono only)
+- cons: questionable sound quality (IRQ0 jitter, low bit depth, generally mono only), practically doesn't work in multitasking environments (Windows 3.x/9x/NT+ DOS box limits IRQ0 frequency to 1024 Hz, others will probably refuse to work at all)

 ### 1. PC Speaker (PWM aka RealSound)